 Blast of God refers to His wrath and fury towards a sin-laden people who relish in their ungodly deeds with no fear of God; nor the consequences for remaining in such a plight.

-A dictionary describes blast as having effect with sudden violence, plague, calamity, or influence which destroys or causes to fail; to visit with a curse; or ruin.
+A dictionary describes blast as having sudden violence, plague, calamity, or influence which destroys or causes to fail; to visit with a curse; or ruin.
 The blowing of the breath of God is expressive of the manifestation of God's power.

 Scripture reveals: I smote (struck) you with blasting and with mildew and with hail in all the labors of your hands; yet you turned not to me, saith the Lord (Haggai 2:17).